dustinpfister/blog_posts/_posts/js-async-await.md

 ## 1 - js async basics

-In this section I will be going over just a few very basic examples that involve the use of promises and the async keyword as a way to create functions.
+In this section I will be going over just a few very basic examples that involve the use of promises and the async keyword as a way to create functions, as well as other related topics when it comes to the very basics of this sort of thing.
+The main thing to keep in mind where is that the use of these async functions are just another way to operate in a single event loop, so if you are thinking that this is something that is far beyond using something like setTimeout that is not really the case actually.
+The reason why is because that setTiemout and async functions are still working within a single event loop.
+So if you are thinking that async functions are another kind of web worker, or spawn method call in nodejs, that is not how to think about it.
+However async functions are another tool along side features like setTimeout, requestAnimaitonFrame, and the Promise constructor.

 ### 1.1 - Basic example involving the use of promises